- Apply for admission with the Office of Undergraduate Admissions.

 - Create your myUMBC account and join UMBC’s online community.

-- Update your Free Application for Federal Student Aid (FAFSA) online by December 14 for priority consideration of financial aid.
-You must include our school code, 002105, and retain your confirmation page for your records.
+- Update your Free Application for Federal Student Aid (FAFSA) to include our school code, 002105, and retain your confirmation page for your records.
+Need help submitting the FAFSA?
+Get help directly from the source.

 - Once you have been admitted to UMBC you must upgrade your myUMBC account.
 Your upgraded account will allow you to set up your UMBC email.
 Please note that we will correspond with you exclusively through your UMBC email address so be sure to monitor it regularly.

-- UMBC has adopted the U.S. Department of Education’s Shopping Sheet.
-You can view your Shopping Sheet via your myUMBC account.
-There will be a link to your Shopping Sheet when you view your financial aid package by using the link provided.
+- UMBC has adopted the U.S. Department of Education’s College Financing Plan.
+You can view your College Financing Plan via your myUMBC account.
+There will be a link to your College Financing Plan when you view your financial aid offer by using the link provided.

 One More Step…

-- Please note: in order to be eligible for Federal Direct Stafford Loans (subsidized and unsubsidized) and the Federal Direct Parent PLUS Loan you must be enrolled in 6 or more credits.
+- Please note that in order to be eligible for Federal Direct Stafford Loans (subsidized and unsubsidized) and the Federal Direct Parent PLUS Loan you must be enrolled in six or more credits.

 - Pay your bill prior to the due date and avoid late fees.